cuicorey/FINA4350-GroupProject/docs/README.md

-## Investigating Business Impact of COVID-19 through Nature Language Processing of Financial Reports and Earning Conference Call Transcripts
+## Evaluating the Business Impact of COVID-19 using Natural Language Processing

-The project aims to use ***Natural Language Processing*** (NLP) quantitatively to analyze the effect of COVID-19 on some companies and industries.
+The project aims to use ***Natural Language Processing*** (NLP) to quantitatively analyze the business effect of COVID-19 on companies and industries.
 This blog will walk you through the techniques used for web scraping, data preprocessing, and sentiment analysis.
 The program language in use is based on Python 3.

 ### Content
 - [Web Scraping and Data Preprocessing](#web-scraping-and-data-preprocessing)